-The one In a Medicare Part D plan, an exception is a type of prescription drug coverage determination.
-You must request an exception, and your doctor must send a supporting statement explaining the medical reason for the... is foreign travel emergencies.
+The one exception is foreign travel emergencies.
 Federal law does not allow Medicare to cover Medicare beneficiaries outside of the USA, but some Medigap plans do.

-A Medicare Advantage plan has the potential to cost less than Original Medicare when a A person who has health care insurance through the Medicare or Medicaid programs. is in good health and seldom uses healthcare services.
-For these people, a plan with additional benefits, such as prescription drug coverage, is a good value.
+For individuals in good health, a Medicare Advantage plan has the potential to cost less than Original Medicare.
+A plan with additional benefits, such as prescription drug coverage, is a good value for these people.

-However, a beneficiary that has chronic health issues that may require occasional inpatient treatment could pay more.
-It all depends on a plan’s maximum out-of-pocket limit, which can be as high as $8,550 per year.
+However, people with chronic health issues, particularly those who need occasional inpatient care, could pay more.
+It depends on a plan’s maximum out-of-pocket limit, which can be as high as $8,550 per year.

-Let’s face it, if you need frequent medical care, paying $250 to $300 per month for supplemental coverage is a lot easier to stomach than a plan with a $8,550 annual maximum.
+If you need frequent medical care, paying $250 to $300 monthly for supplemental coverage is much easier to stomach than a plan with a $8,550 annual maximum.

 We are retired seniors, not insurance agents.
 Our goal is to help folks, just like you, by making sure you have access to rates from all carriers without a sales pitch.
 No Calls.
 No Email Spam.
 No Kidding!